wassupluke/Launcher/README.md

 ## Notable changes:

+* Edge gestures: There is a setting to allow distinguishing swiping at the edges of the screen from swiping in the center.

 ### Visual
 * This app uses the system wallpaper instead of rolling a custom solution.
 * The font has been changed to [Hack][hack-font].